Democratic candidates enjoy windfall of out-of-state cash, as liberal donors bet big

 The Heller campaign, in turn, has accused Rosen of being funded by liberal-state interests.

-“Jacky Rosen’s campaign is fueled and propped up by millions of dollars from California and New York,” campaign manager Keith Schipper told Fox News.
+“Jacky Rosen’s campaign is fueled and propped up by millions of dollars from California and New York,” campaign spokesman Keith Schipper told Fox News.
 “She is bought and paid for by the progressive elites who know they can count on her to be a reliable vote.”

 According to the Center for Responsive Politics, Rosen's top-five donor zip codes are: